tub78/gollum-bootstrap/README.md

 _From your **project repo**:_

-Runs the following commands to clone the GitHub wiki.
+Run the following commands to clone the GitHub wiki.
 These commands are included in [clone-wiki.sh][clone-wiki.sh], which you can run instead. *[1]*

 ``` bash
   REMOTE=$(git config --get remote.origin.url)